-A fairytale holiday awaits visitors in Morocco.
+A fairytale holiday awaits you in Morocco.
 The hustle and bustle in the winding streets of the cities and the endless expanse of the desert contributes to the country’s unique rhythm.
-History and past lie just below the surface, waiting to enchant travelers.
+History lies just below the surface, waiting to enchant travelers.
 The hospitality of the people and the Moroccan emphasis on wellness as a part of life make this destination an unforgettable holiday experience.
 It’s for a good reason that Morocco is considered the country that will always remain in your heart.
 Morocco is considered the country that will never let you leave.
 Once you go, you will see why it earns that title.

 Facts & Figures